+Typhoid (typhoid fever) is a serious disease.
+It is caused by bacteria calledSalmonellaTyphi.
+Typhoid causes a high fever, fatigue, weakness, stomach pains, headache, loss of appetite, and sometimes a rash.
+If it is not treated, it can kill up to 30% of people who get it.
 Some people who get typhoid become ''carriers,'' who can spread the disease to others.
 Generally, people get typhoid from contaminated food or water.
-Typhoid is not common in the U.S., and most U.S. citizens who get the disease get it while traveling.
+Typhoid is rare in the U.S., and most U.S. citizens who get the disease get it while traveling.
 Typhoid strikes about 21 million people a year around the world and kills about 200,000.

 Typhoid vaccine can prevent typhoid.
 There are two vaccines to prevent typhoid.
-One is an inactivated (killed) vaccine gotten as a shot, and the other is live, attenuated (weakened) vaccine which is taken orally (by mouth).
+One is an inactivated (killed) vaccine given as a shot.
+The other is a live, attenuated (weakened) vaccine which is taken orally (by mouth).

 Routine typhoid vaccination is not recommended in the United States, but typhoid vaccine is recommended for: Travelers to parts of the world where typhoid is common.
-(NOTE: typhoid vaccine is not 100% effective and is not a substitute for being careful about what you eat or drink.)People in close contact with a typhoid carrier.Laboratory workers who work withSalmonellaTyphi bacteria.
+(NOTE: typhoid vaccine is not 100% effective and is not a substitute for being careful about what you eat or drink).People in close contact with a typhoid carrier.Laboratory workers who work withSalmonellaTyphi bacteria.

-Inactivated Typhoid Vaccine (Shot) Should not be given to children younger than 2 years of age.One dose provides protection.
+Inactivated typhoid vaccine (shot) One dose provides protection.
 It should be given at least 2 weeks before travel to allow the vaccine time to work.A booster dose is needed every 2 years for people who remain at risk.

-Live Typhoid Vaccine (Oral) Anyone who has had a severe reaction to a previous dose of this vaccine should not get another dose.Anyone whose immune system is weakened should not get this vaccine.
-They should get the inactivated typhoid vaccine instead.
-These people include anyone who: has HIV/AIDS or another disease that affects the immune system; is being treated with drugs that affect the immune system, such as steroids, for 2 weeks or longer; has any kind of cancer; is taking cancer treatment with x-rays or drugs.Oral typhoid vaccine should not be given within 24 hours of certain antibiotics.
+Live typhoid vaccine (oral) Should not be given to children younger than 6 years of age.Anyone who has had a severe reaction to a previous dose of this vaccine should not get another dose.Anyone who has a severe allergy to any component of this vaccine should not get it.
+Tell your doctor if you have any severe allergies.Anyone who is moderately or severely ill at the time the vaccine is scheduled should usually wait until they recover before getting it.
+Tell your doctor if you have an illness involving vomiting or diarrhea.Anyone whose immune system is weakened should not get this vaccine.
+They should get the typhoid shot instead.
+This includes anyone who: has HIV/AIDS or another disease that affects the immune system, is being treated with drugs that affect the immune system, such as steroids for 2 weeks or longer, has any kind of cancer, or is taking cancer treatment with radiation or drugs.Oral typhoid vaccine should not be given until at least 3 days after taking certain antibiotics.

 Typhoid Vaccine Information Statement.
 U.S. Department of Health and Human Services/Centers for Disease Control and Prevention National Immunization Program.
-5/19/2004.
+5/29/2012.

 AHFS® Consumer Medication Information. © Copyright, The American Society of Health-System Pharmacists, Inc., 7272 Wisconsin Avenue, Bethesda, Maryland.
 All Rights Reserved.
 Duplication for commercial use must be authorized by ASHP.

-Selected Revisions: July 15, 2011.
+Selected Revisions: March 15, 2015.